vanHekthor/VRCode/README.md

 # VR-VIS THESIS 2018/19

-A virtual reality application to explore and analyze software systems
+A virtual reality framework to explore and analyze software systems
 using available performance, feature and control flow data.
+Please refer to the publication for detailed information.

 <br/>